tomdye/widget-core/README.md

 ## Usage

+We recommend using the [dojo cli](https://github.com/dojo/cli-create-app) to create a complete Dojo 2 skeleton application.
+This is the quickest way to get started with Dojo 2 and Widgets.

-To use dojo-widgets in a project install the package along with the required peer dependencies.
+Alternatively if you wish to set up dojo-widgets yourself, install the package along with the required peer dependencies.

 ```shell
 npm install dojo-widgets